carloscastillom/SQL-Queries-SAP-Business-One/README.md

 ORDER BY T1.[WhsCode]
 ```

--Inventory of Specific group of items
+- Inventory of Specific group of items
 creates a table with the current status of the itmes with the serial numbers that contains a certain string, can also be used with regex as well

 ```